 - In some cases, liver failure may be present

 The productions of the different hormones of an organism being very linked to each other, the imbalance of one of them can lead to the disruption of another.
-Thus, diabetes can be associated with hyperadrenocorticism.
+Thus, diabetes can associate with hyperadrenocorticism.
 In females, a modification of the hormonal cycle, or even an absence of heat, can also be observed.

 The symptoms are often quite suggestive.
 Your veterinarian may therefore suspect Cushing’s disease during the clinical examination.
 However, additional examinations are necessary to confirm and detail the diagnosis.

 A specific test makes it possible to confirm a suspicion of Cushing’s disease: the ACTH stimulation test.
 This involves taking blood samples from the animal, before and after administration of ACTH, to measure the blood cortisol and see how the adrenal glands react.

 Also, like any hormonal disease, Cushing’s disease can affect other organs.
 It may therefore be advisable to do an additional assessment, in particular to look for possible hepatic or pancreatic complications.